 Make sure your environment allows for at least 50K open file descriptors for effective RabbitMQ user, including in development environments.

-As a rule of thumb, multiply the 95th percentile number of concurrent connections by 2 and add total number of queues to calculate recommended open file handle limit.
-Values as high as 500K are not inadequate and won't consume a lot of hardware resources, and therefore are recommended for production setups.
+As a guideline, multiply the 95th percentile number of concurrent connections by 2 and add the total number of queues to calculate the recommended open file handle limit.
+Values as high as 500K are not inadequate and will not consume a lot of hardware resources, therefore, they are recommended for production setups.

 See Networking guide for more information.

 It is highly recommended that logs of all RabbitMQ nodes and applications (when possible) are collected and aggregated.
 Logs can be crucially important in investigating unusual system behaviour.

 See the section on vhosts, users, and credentials above.